Film Stars Don't Die in Liverpool: Production

 On 6 May 2016, it was reported that Annette Bening, Jamie Bell, and Julie Walters would star in an adaptation of Film Stars Don't Die in Liverpool by Peter Turner, a memoir about Turner's relationship with actress Gloria Grahame in the last years of her life.
 Paul McGuigan would direct from a script written by Matt Greenhalgh, and Barbara Broccoli and Colin Vaines would produce.
 On 27 June 2016, Vanessa Redgrave joined the cast.

 On 27 June 2016, the film began filming in Liverpool and London.
 It then moved to Pinewood Studios, where it wrapped on 8 August 2016.
 To fill in for scenes set in New York City and Malibu, California, the crew used rear-screen projections.
 On 11 November 2017, Elvis Costello released an original song entitled "You Shouldn't Look at Me That Way", composed specifically for the film.

-Production company Eon Productions is best known for producing the James Bond film franchise; Film Stars Don't Die in Liverpool was the second non-Bond film to be released under the Eon banner since the farcical comedy Call Me Bwana in 1963.
+Production company Eon Productions is best known for producing the James Bond film franchise; Film Stars Don't Die in Liverpool was the second non-Bond film to be released under the Eon banner since Call Me Bwana (1963).

 Release

-In August 2017, Sony Pictures Classics acquired U.S. distribution rights to the film.
+In August 2017, Sony Pictures Classics acquired distribution rights to the film for North America, Eastern Europe, Germany and Asia pay TV.
 The film had its world premiere at the Telluride Film Festival on 1 September 2017.
 It also screened at the Toronto International Film Festival on 9 September 2017.

 The film was released in the United Kingdom on 16 November 2017 by Lionsgate and in the United States on 29 December 2017.